xunker/wayback-machine-machine/README.md

 ```

 Configure your browser to use an *HTTP Proxy* at `localhost:4080`.
 Enjoy the information superhighway!

 Changes from Upstream
 ---------------------
-* Caches data to disk to the cache persists between runs, so it will ne nicer to the wayback machine
+* Caches API calls to disk to the cache persists between runs, so it will ne nicer to the wayback machine
 * Rewrites Content-Type response headers that look like `<mime-type>; encoding=utf8` in to just `<mime-type>` for compatibility with older browsers
 * Adds `Host` request header for compatibility with HTTP/1.0 browsers
   * Added in HTTP/1.1.
 May not be important since we're only talking to Wayback/Archive, but what the hell